simoninns/PinePhone-Dev-Stand/README.md

 The OpenSCAD source files provide a parameter interface that allows you to render either the whole model or the individual parts (ready for STL (or other 3D format) export).
 This requires OpenSCAD 2019.05 or later.

+The base can be printed as-is on the print bed as the side parts do not need any support.
+Print the bracket with the USB-C hole on the print bed.
+No support is necessary for the bracket either.
+All edges are angled (rather than rounded) to ensure simple slicing and printing of the shapes.

 ## Recommended print settings
 ### Stand
 * Number required: 1